Pratt KS Electrical Service

 Panel Work

-Panel changes should include load review, clean labeling, breaker compatibility, grounding checks, and safe clearances.
+Panel work should include load review, breaker compatibility, grounding checks, safe clearances, and clean labeling.

 Circuit Routing

-Dedicated circuits need proper wire size, protection, routing, box support, and termination quality.
+Dedicated circuits need the right wire size, breaker protection, routing, box support, and terminations.

 Surge Defense

-Kansas storms can damage boards, electronics, appliances, and controls when surge protection is ignored.
+Storms and utility spikes can damage electronics, appliances, HVAC boards, and smart controls when surge protection is ignored.

 Device Safety

-Outlets, switches, lights, and fixtures should not run hot, spark, buzz, or depend on loose old wiring.
+Outlets, switches, fixtures, and lights should not run hot, buzz, spark, flicker, or rely on loose connections.

 Repair Or Replace